emlid/emlid-docs/docs/reach/common/reachview/survey.md

 		      ]
 		    }

-After you finish adding coordinates, hit the **Import** button.
+After you finish adding coordinates, hit the *Import* button.

 <p style="text-align:center" ><img src="../img/reachview/survey/import-points-2.gif" style="width: 800px;" /></p>

 ### Interface

 Tap the point you want to stake out.
 It will be highlighted in blue.
-At the bottom of the screen, you’ll see point description that includes the name of the point, point collection UTC date and time and solution status.
+At the bottom of the screen, you will see point description that includes the name of the point, point collection UTC date and time and solution status.

-Hit the **Stake out** button to start.
+Hit the *Stake out* button to start.

 <p style="text-align:center" ><img src="../img/reachview/survey/start-stakeout.gif" style="width: 800px;" /></p>